knuesel/typst-minideck/themes/fancy.typ

   outline-columns(columns, gutter, items3.join())
 }

-// Format the outline item with index `i`.
+// Format the outline item with number `i`, or `none` if unnumbered.
 // The `it` argument can be a single piece of content (for single-level
 // outlines) or a dict with `title` and `children` keys (for two-level
 // outlines).